Author: AspirePlus Educational Trust

 h) Parents will not receive multiple offers.

 i) If the school is oversubscribed, the Local Governing Board will maintain a waiting list.
-The waiting list will operate until the end of the autumn term 2019.
+The waiting list will operate until the end of the Autumn term 2021.
 Parents who have expressed the school as a preference and have not been offered a place at the school, or at a higher preference school, will automatically be placed on the waiting list.
 All learners on the waiting list will be ranked according to the oversubscription criteria.
 Places will be offered to the highest ranked application received by the date the place becomes available.
 If new or late applications have a higher priority under the oversubscription criteria, they will be ranked higher than those who have been on the list for some time.
 If the circumstances of children on the waiting list change (eg they move house) they should inform the Governing Body immediately and provide appropriate supporting evidence).

 2. Published Admission Numbers for AspirePlus Educational Trust academies and Over Subscription Criteria

 b.
 Where the number of applications for admission is greater than the published admissions’ number, applications will be considered against the criteria set out below.
 They will be applied in conjunction with explanatory notes 1 - 4 which form part of the admissions’ arrangements and can be found at the end of this document.

+c.
 After the admission of learners with statements of Special Educational Needs where the academy is named on the statement, the criteria will be applied in the following order:

 1. Looked After Children (Note 1)

-2. Children and families with exceptional medical or social needs (Note 2).
+2. Children and families with exceptional medical or social needs (Note 2)

 3. Sibling: This will apply where there are brothers or sisters attending the school at the time of application, who will still be attending at the time of admission, i.e. in the September when the learner is admitted to Year 7.
 Preference will be given to learners living nearest to the school.
-Sibling criteria may apply where, at the time of application, an older sibling is expected to be on roll when a younger child starts at the academy.
+Sibling criteria may apply where, at the time of application, an older sibling is expected to be on roll when a younger child starts at the Academy.
 If the older sibling unexpectedly leaves the school after an offer has been made to a younger child the offer of a place would not be withdrawn on these grounds.
 (Note 3)

 5. All other applications on distance.
 In the event of distances being the same for 2 or more applications where this distance would be the last place/s to be allocated, the place will be allocated to the learner that is nearer using walking distance as measured using the Local Authority’s school admission data mapping software.
-(Note 5)

 b) All appeals will be heard separately.
 Every effort will be made to hear appeals before the start of the Autumn Term, but no guarantee can be made that appeals submitted after the deadline will be heard by September.

 c) You will be given 10 school days’ notice of your appeal hearing date, and you will be sent a copy of the school’s case.
 You can attend the hearing to present the case for your child.
 You may bring a friend or representative along.
-At the meeting, a representative from the school will present the school’s case.
+At the meeting, a representative from the school or the council will present the school’s case.

 d) The Clerk to the Panel will inform you in writing of the Panel’s decision.
 The decision is binding and parents have no further right of appeal for the same school in the same school year, unless there has been a significant change in circumstances.